stefantaubert/tacotron2/README.md

 For running isort on all files (execute in workspace dir): `isort . -rc`

-Following setting to prevent that autoimports do not include "src." prefix:
+Following setting to prevent that autoimports do not include "src." prefix [see](https://github.com/microsoft/pylance-release):

 ```json
 {